 Double Those Dishes

-Probably the simplest solution for everyone involved is to double batches of a few favorite meals that you make in the weeks leading up to your trip.
-You can then freeze the dishes for when your partner needs them while you are away.
+Probably the simplest solution for everyone involved is to make double batches of a few favorite meals in the weeks leading up to your trip.
+That way, you can enjoy half for dinner one night and freeze the other half for when your partner needs them while you are away.

 Prepare the Components